rmt-07-glasgow-fox/fancy-todo/server/API.md

 _Request Body_
 ```
 {
-    "title": "<title to get updated into>",
+    "title": "<title to get updated into>", DataType: string,
-    "description": "<description of todo to get updated into>",
+    "description": "<description of todo to get updated into>", DataType: string,
-    "status": "<status of todo to get updated into>",
+    "status": "<status of todo to get updated into>", DataType: boolean,
-    "due_date": "<due_date of todo to get updated into>"
+    "due_date": "<due_date of todo to get updated into>, DataType: date"
 }
 ```